alena-c/aws_dwh/README.md

     * Similarly, data warehouse is specifically structured for analitics.
 I's perfect for retrieving data from various sourses into a dimensional data store which further improves analytical query perfomance.
 The Sparkify's datasets already reside in Amazon S3, thus Amazon Redshift-hosted database is a convinient, and optimal solution for all previously listed purposes.

 ***

-* Project Description:
- -- Apply what you've learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
-To complete the project, you'll need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.

 ### 2. State and justify your db schema design and ETL pileline
 #### 2.1 Schema design (Schema for Song Play Analysis)